-The Suzuki method, pioneered by Shinichi Suzuki, offers an exciting opportunity for student, teacher and parent to collaborate.
-The Suzuki Method is also known as Talent Education because individual spirit and artistry are fostered in a social environment which develops discipline, enthusiasm and a love for music.
+The Suzuki method offers an exciting opportunity for student, teacher and parent to collaborate.
+Pioneered by Shinichi Suzuki, the Suzuki Method is also known as Talent Education because individual spirit and artistry are fostered in a social environment which develops discipline, enthusiasm and a love for music.

 Students attend both individual and group lessons and perform in frequent recitals and a spring festival.
 A parent attends all lessons and receives special instruction in order to be able to serve as the home teacher.
 For Violin and Cello Students, we offer a uniquely effective and innovative curriculum known as Dalzuki®, which combines SuzukI instruction with a Dalcroze music theory class.